gardener/gardener/docs/proposals/shoot-control-plane-migration/README.md

 All the additional resources listed above will be backed up in the same object store as what is used for backing up the shoot etcd.

-* The backup will be watch-based and not schedule based.
+1. The backup will be watch-based and not schedule based.

+   But the granularity of the changes stored at the incremental backups would be at the object level and not the actual field-level changes.
+This is different from the etcd continuous/incremental backups where the incremental changes are recorded at the field level.

+   Options for storage format might be as follows.
-   1 The backup will be full backups at longer intervals followed by incremental backups at smaller intervals similar to the etcd continuous/incremental backup.
+   1. The backup will be full backups at longer intervals followed by incremental backups at smaller intervals similar to the etcd continuous/incremental backup.
-* While taking backup it will take care of dependencies.
+      1. While taking backup it will take care of dependencies.
 This is needed since while restoring from it, validation checks needs to be passed.

-       * But the granularity of the changes stored at the incremental backups would be at the object level and not the actual field-level changes.
-This is different from the etcd continuous/incremental backups where the incremental changes are recorded at the field level.
-   2 Alternatively, the backups might be file-for-file with only the current/latest version being maintained.
+   2. Alternatively, the backups might be file-for-file with only the current/latest version being maintained.

 #### Components of the solution